 Mustard Potato Salad is very similar to regular potato salad, but with tang and zing from yellow mustard.
 Update your regular salad with a new flavour profile!

 Do you have those moments when you’re eating something you are really enjoying the flavour of, and then you think about how much you hated that particular food when you were younger?
-It happens to me quite a bit, especially over the past three years.
-I really do believe that living with The Vegetarian and being subjected to more vegetables and such has changed my tastes for certain foods.
+It happens to me quite a bit, especially over the past few years.
+I really do believe that living with John.e, and and being subjected to more vegetables and such has changed my tastes for certain foods.

 In a few previous posts, I mentioned the most glorious meal on earth for this guy, which is the Newfoundland Cold Plate, and well, this is one of the three varieties of potato salad served during that particular meal.
 My mother always prepared three potato salads on Sunday’s, but I wouldn’t touch this particular one to save my life!
 Now, I can’t get enough of it!

 Most of the people I know who aren’t from Newfoundland, tend to screw up their noses when I mention these traditional foods.
 But, until we try it, we never know just how good it tastes!
 The strong flavours of mustard are evident in this potato salad, but are subdued by the creamy texture the mayonnaise adds, and the slightly sweet taste from the sugar.